agonzaga/EC463MiniProeject/README.md

 Andre Gonzaga worked on the database and cloud services components of the project; Shivani Singh worked on the authentication component.
-Unfortunately, with Xcode and Swift, there isn't an automatic merging system.
-Both team members got together, and manually combined their respective components of the project to https://github.com/agonzaga/EC463MiniProject There is a video that captures the use of the application, which will be emailed to Professor Osama, because GitHub does not support video uploads.
+Unfortunately, with Xcode and Swift, there isn't an automatic merging system for TWO SEPARATE PROJECTS.
+Both team members got together, and manually combined their respective components of the project to https://github.com/agonzaga/EC463MiniProject Once the 2 projects were combined, version control was possible.
+There is a video that captures the use of the application, which will be emailed to Professor Osama, because GitHub does not support video uploads.